Singular-Genomics/singular-genomics.github.io/docs/index.md

 ---
 ### Get started analyzing your data

-G4X Tutorials are a collection of example workflows that demonstrate how to analyze G4X data using popular Python and R libraries.
+G4X Tutorials are a collection of example workflows that demonstrate how to analyze G4X-data using popular Python and R libraries.
 These tutorials cover a wide range of topics, from basic data import and visualization to advanced analysis techniques.

 #### In this section, you can:

-+ learn how to [plot spatial](./g4x_tutorials/plot_spatial.md) tissue information from the G4X data
++ learn how to [plot spatial](./g4x_tutorials/plot_spatial.md) tissue information from the G4X-data
 + generate novel nuclear or cytoplasmic [segmentations](./g4x_tutorials/segment_data.md) with popular models

 <br>